yvzn/library-management-system/README.md

 # Libre Library - Open Source Integrated Library System (ILS)

 _Libr(e)ary_ is a simple library management system (LMS) built with ASP.NET Core MVC and Entity Framework.
-It allows users to manage book loans, including adding new loans, viewing loan details, and marking loans as returned.
+It allows to manage book loans, including adding new loans, viewing loan details, and marking loans as returned.

-It can be used:

-- as a library manager, to manage book loans and inventory
+As a library manager, _Libr(e)ary_ can be used to manage book loans and inventory.

-- as a library patron, to manage their active loans and returns
+As a library patron, _Libr(e)ary_ can be used to track their current loans and return dates.

 ## Installation instructions